 Internal Controls—Document your process for protecting the organization from fraud, abuse and/or negligence.
 This may include reference to separation of duties, conflict of interest policy, check-signing policies, work of Executive Committee as oversight body and/or similar proof.

 Financial Reports Verification—Document citing how the board independently verifies the accuracy of the financial reports it receives and ensures its financial mandates are carried out.
 Examples of this may include description of work by financial oversight committee or individual(s) appointed by the board, organizational audit, or similar proof.

 NOTE: The documentation on the requirements requesting explanation need not be lengthy.
 Clear, concise statements on how the organization meets the requirement listed are sufficient.
 In most cases, three or four lines of description should suffice.

-Presenters: Kelly Bryson, Brent Andrewsen, and Michael Durham
+Presenters: Kelly Bryson, Luke Taylor, Brent Andrewsen, and Michael Durham

 Sponsored by American Express & Morgan Stanley Bank:

 Facilitators: Kelly Bryson, Brent Andrewsen, and Michael Durham